Fedma123/eth-royalty/README.md

 Now, all the abovementioned variables have been automatically created for you, and you can start to interact with your contract.
 More about contract interaction in **Usage example** below.
 #### Custom contract

-The *CompileAndDeployContract.sh* script lets you specify the following option:
+The *CompileAndDeployContract.sh* script lets you specify the following options:

 * -s sender
 (the address of the contract owner)